 Characters Action Any printing characters replace the ones above.
-(This assumes your EOF key has been altered from the HP-UX default.)
 Control-D plus spaces deletes columns above.
 Control-B puts you into "insert before" mode.
 Control-A starts appending characters at the end of line.
 Control-A, Control-D, plus spaces deletes from the end.
 Control-T ends Insert Mode, allowing movement to a new column.
 Control-G recovers the original line.

-specifies "overwrite" mode (needed for spaces).
+Control-O specifies "overwrite" mode (needed for spaces).

 Redo commands can be saved in a permanent file and can therefore be used from another session.
 You can use the Set redo command to specify a filename to save your redo commands.
-Please see "Redo" on page 229 for details.
+Please see "Redo" on page 214 for details.